jordan-vastag/state-restorer/README.md

 - Secrets are stored the Secrets > Github Actions section of Github project settings

+- Deployment logs are stored in `deployment.log` in the deployment directory

 - The deployment script:

-  1. Creates the backup directory, deployment.log, and clones the project if necesary
+  1. Creates the `backup` directory, `deployment.log`, and clones the project if necesary

   1. Keeps Docker images (tagged with the SHA commit id) of three previous versions and tags the new images with `latest`